Souwy/Index/README.md

 * **Error-logs**: learn interesting concepts from an error
 * **Exercises**: Parsonized pieces of code, expansions.

-Snippetstudy: a whole piece of code, can be a single line expression, function, object, ...   use a piece of code to understand a concept in javascript.
+_Snippetstudy_: a whole piece of code, can be a single line expression, function, object, ...   use a piece of code to understand a concept in javascript.
-Parsonized: deconstructed parts of a piece of code
+_Parsonized_: deconstructed parts of a piece of code
-Expansion: steps deconstructed like in pythontutor (step 1,2, 3, 4) for a single line of expressions.
+_Expansion_: steps deconstructed like in pythontutor (step 1,2, 3, 4) for a single line of expressions.

 * **Tools**
 [repl.it](https://repl.it)